Dreamunk/Dreamunk/README.md

 ## Hi there 👋

+I was an algorithm contest player NOI🥈, ICPC-regional🏅️.

+I am an undergraduate at Peking University, majoring in Computer Science.

+I'm currently trying some tasks in AI for molecule or crystal design.

 <!--
 **Dreamunk/Dreamunk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.